puppetlabs/bolt/pre-docs/applying_manifest_blocks.md

 Create a manifest that sets up a web server with IIS and run it as a plan.

-1. Go to the modules directory in the Bolt default Boltdir: `~/.puppetlabs/bolt/modules`
+1. Go to the site-modules directory in the default Bolt project directory: `~/.puppetlabs/bolt/site-modules`
 2. Create a module named profiles.
     -   If you use the Puppet Development Kit: `pdk new module profiles`
     -   Otherwise create `~/.puppetlabs/bolt/modules/profiles`
 3. Add a `plans` directory to the profiles module.
 4. Install the IIS dependencies.
     1. Add the following code to `~/.puppetlabs/bolt/Puppetfile`

         ```
         forge 'http://forge.puppetlabs.com'